-- (a) In lieu of the funding provided by Subdivision (a) of Education Code Section 17074.10 and Section 1859.78.3, the Board shall provide the amounts shown below for each pupil housed in permanent school buildings that are 50 years or older as follows: - (1) \$3,120 for each elementary pupil. - (2) \$3,300 for each middle school pupil. - (3) \$4,320 for each high school pupil. - (4) \$9,944 for each pupil that is a Severely Disabled Individual with Exceptional Needs. - (5) \$6,650 for each pupil that is a Non-Severely Disabled Individual with Exceptional Needs. - (b) If the application includes the modernization of permanent buildings both over and under 50 years old, the number of pupils housed in 50 years or older permanent buildings, for purposes of (a) above, shall be determined by either of the following, at the district's option: - (1) A percentage of permanent classrooms in the application that are 50 years or older to the total classrooms in the application determined as follows: - (A) Calculate the total number of classroom(s) to be modernized as part of the project that were included in the Gross Classroom Inventory pursuant to Section 1859.31 and were not previously modernized under the LPP, the SFP or with Proposition 1A funds. - (B) Calculate the total number of permanent classrooms to be modernized as part of the project that are at least 50 years old. - (C) Divide the classrooms calculated in (b)(1)(B) by the total classrooms calculated in (b)(1)(A).
-Round up to the nearest one tenth of one percent. - (D) Multiply the percentage determined in (b)(1)(C) by the number of pupils assigned to the project on Form SAB 50-04, for each grade group.
-Round up.
+- (a) In lieu of the funding provided by Subdivision (a) of Education Code Section 17074.10 and Section 1859.78.3, the Board shall provide the amounts shown below for each pupil housed in permanent school buildings that are 50 years or older as follows: - (1) \$3,120 for each elementary pupil. - (2) \$3,300 for each middle school pupil. - (3) \$4,320 for each high school pupil. - (4) \$9,944 for each pupil that is a Severely Disabled Individual with Exceptional Needs. - (5) \$6,650 for each pupil that is a Non-Severely Disabled Individual with Exceptional Needs. - (b) If the eligibility at the school site includes permanent buildings both over and under 50 years old, the number of pupils housed in 50 years or older permanent buildings, for purposes of (a) above, shall be determined by either of the following, at the district's option: - (1) A percentage of permanent classrooms that are 50 years or older to the total number of classrooms eligible for Modernization at the site determined as follows:

-- (2) A percentage of the permanent building area Square Footage in the application that is 50 years or older to the total Square Footage in the application determined as follows: - (A) Calculate the total Square Footage building area to be modernized as part of the project that was included in the Gross Classroom Inventory pursuant to Section 1859.31 and was not previously modernized under the LPP, the SFP or with Proposition 1A funds. - (B) Calculate the total permanent Square Footage of building area to be modernized as part of the project that is at least 50 years old. - (C) Divide the Square Footage of building area calculated in (b)(2)(B) by the total Square Footage of building area calculated in (b)(2)(A).
-Round up to the nearest one tenth of one percent. - (D) Multiply the percentage determined in (b)(2)(C) by the number of pupils assigned to the project on Form SAB 50-04, for each grade group.
+- (A) Calculate the total number of classrooms eligible for Modernization at the site that were included in the Gross Classroom Inventory pursuant to Section 1859.31. - (B) Calculate the total number of permanent classrooms that are at least 50 years old and were not previously modernized with State funds. - (C) Divide the classrooms calculated in (b)(1)(B) by the total classrooms calculated in (b)(1)(A).
+Round up to the nearest one tenth of one percent. - (D) Multiply the percentage determined in (b)(1)(C) by the total modernization eligibility as determined in Option A or B on the Form SAB 50-03, for each grade group.
+Round up, or; - (2) A percentage of the permanent building area Square Footage that is 50 years or older to the total Square Footage eligible for Modernization at the site determined as follows: - (A) Calculate the total Square Footage building area eligible for Modernization at the site. - (B) Calculate the total permanent Square Footage of building area that is at least 50 years old and was not previously modernized with State funds. - (C) Divide the Square Footage of building area calculated in (b)(2)(B) by the total Square Footage of building area calculated in (b)(2)(A).
+Round up to the nearest one tenth of one percent. - (D) Multiply the percentage determined in (b)(2)(C) by the total modernization eligibility as determined in Option A or B on the Form SAB 50-03, for each grade group.
 Round up.